Varun-kumar01/Drumkit/README.md

-# Drumkit
+It is a dynamic website, basically a game used to practice the musical instrument called drumkit.
+It has several alphabets written on each key, upon pressing each key a unique sound is played out of all the sounds of a drumkit.
+The same can happen if the key is pressed using a mouse pointer.
-It is a dynamic website in which each key represents different sounds on a drumkit.
+It is built using HTML, CSS, and JavaScript.